Tognolia/Voldemort-Project/README.md

 ## Project Outline

-This repository contains the group project by the Lily Potter team for the Ironhack Mid-Bootcamp Project.
-Our objective was to understand the features and other characteristics of the bank's customers comparing those who accept a credit card offer and those who do not.
+This repository contains data and additional information by the Lily Potter team for the Ironhack Mid-Bootcamp project.
+Our objective was to understand the features and characteristics of the bank's customers and make predictions of those who accept a credit card offer.

 ## The Data